February

 Coolen

-“The spinal cord is a multi-faceted system that is involved in controlling many other systems,” Coolen said.
+"The spinal cord is a multifaceted system that is involved in controlling many other systems," Coolen said.
 This makes understanding, let alone treating, injuries challenging.

 "You must understand how something normally works in order to prevent injury and restore function," she said.

-Coolen studies a reflex generator (a bundle of nerves) in the lower spine of male rats involved in sexual function.
-When the generator is damaged they can become aroused, but fail to ejaculate.
+Coolen studies a reflex generator, a bundle of nerves in the lower spine of male rats involved in sexual function.
+When the generator is damaged, they can become aroused but fail to ejaculate.

 In Grill's study, one goal is to find treatments that restore motor function and limit neuropathic pain.
-Patients with incomplete injuries (those that do not sever the spinal cord) may experience chronic hypersensitivity to heat or touch that does not respond well to typical pain medications.
+Patients with incomplete injuries, those that do not sever the spinal cord, may experience chronic hypersensitivity to heat or touch that does not respond well to typical pain medications.
 Another goal is neuroprotection: shielding nerves from further damage.

 Grill will test a two-drug treatment.
-Rats with bruised spinal cords will take licofelone, a drug which prevents the Pgp increase and knocks out two inflammatory pathways, not one like typical anti-inflammatory drugs.
+Rats with bruised spinal cords will take licofelone, a drug that prevents the Pgp increase and knocks out two inflammatory pathways, not one like typical anti-inflammatory drugs.
 They will also take riluzole, an FDA-approved neuroprotective drug used to delay nerve damage in amyotrophic lateral sclerosis patients.

 If effective, then the rats' hind legs should have a wider range of motion and decreased nerve hypersensitivity.
 Grill also expects increased riluzole bioavailability in the spinal cord and higher uptake in the gastrointestinal tract, because Pgp expression in both systems should be turned off.